 Another motivation behind the introduction of anti-conversion laws is the desire to counter “Love Jihad”.
 This is an emotive term used by radical Hindu groups to stoke sectarian fear by accusing Muslim men of luring Hindu women into marriage in order to force their conversion to Islam, and is the driver of laws criminalising conversion solely for the purpose of marriage.

-No Christian has been convicted under the laws, but the frequency with which cases are registered (and the associated violence) causes fear among Christians and undermines their religious freedom, which is guaranteed under the Indian constitution and international covenants to which India is a signatory.
+The frequency with which cases are registered under the laws (and the associated violence) causes fear among Christians and undermines their religious freedom, which is guaranteed under the Indian constitution and international covenants to which India is a signatory.